influxdata/influxdb/query/docs/SPEC.md

 | y        | year (12 months)                        |

 Durations represent a length of time.
+Lengths of time are dependent on specific instants in time they occur and as such, durations do not represent a fixed amount of time.
+No amount of seconds is equal to a day, as days vary in their number of seconds.
+No amount of days is equal to a month, as months vary in their number of days.
+A duration consists of three basic time units: seconds, days and months.

 Durations can be combined via addition and subtraction.
 Durations can be multiplied by an integer value.

-Durations track the basic units of seconds, days and months independently.
-No amount of seconds is equal to a day, as days vary in their number of seconds.
-No amount of days is equal to a month, as months vary in their number of days.
+These operations are performed on each time unit independently.

 Examples: